About Us Contact Shop

 Some of the more well-known ones include the Shilin and Raohe Night Market.
 Shilin is the biggest since it also includes clothing and trinket shops, food stands, and games.
 However, we both preferred Raohe since we felt it had a better food selection.

-In night markets, you’ll find flame cooked steak tips, soup dumplings, fresh juices, pannacotta, stir-fry, creamy purple rice drinks (super good, I promise), noodles, and so much more.
+In night markets, you’ll find flame cooked steak tips, soup dumplings, fresh juices, pannacotta, stir-fry, creamy purple rice drinks (super good, I promise), cheesy noodles, and so much more.

 44 South Village